dantasse/email_person_viz_pandt/README.md

 (this will be quicker.
 Seconds or minutes.)
 8. Now the fun part!
 Run generate\_snippets.py.
 There are a lot of options to generate\_snippets.py, so just run generate\_snippets.py -h to see all the things you can do.
 Some examples:

-        ./generate_snippets.py me@me.com you@you.com -p (path to processed emails)
+        ./generate_snippets.py me@me.com you@you.com -p (path to processed emails) --use_keyword --use_tfidf --use_all_caps
-will just find snippets in all the emails between me@me.com and you@you.com.
+will just find snippets in all the emails between me@me.com and you@you.com, using the "keyword", "tfidf word", and "all caps word" matching strategies. (that's all we've got as of 11/29/12)

-        ./generate_snippets.py me@me.com you@you.com --start-date=2012-08-01 --end-date=2012-08-31 -p (path to processed emails)
+        ./generate_snippets.py me@me.com you@you.com --start-date=2012-08-01 --end-date=2012-08-31 -p (path to processed emails) --use_keyword
-will find snippets in all the emails between these two addresses in August 2012.
+will find snippets in all the emails between these two addresses in August 2012, using "keyword" matching strategy.
-Currently (as of 11/18/12) this has a very simple algorithm for picking out "meaningful" sentences: just looks for sentences with any of the following words: [':)', ':-)', 'lol', 'love', 'i feel', 'xoxo'].
-If you want to fiddle around with different ways to find meaningful sentences, generate\_snippets is the place to start.

-## More Details:
+### Snippet finding rules:

+--use\_keyword: finds snippets that contain hard-coded key words.
+Examples: "love", "lol", ":)"

+--use\_tfidf: finds snippets that contain words that you use with this person more than with other people.

+--use\_all\_caps: finds snippets that contain words (at least 4 letters) that are in all-caps.

 ### Important files: